ferzeg3420/quizButInGerman/README.md

 ```
 FILE_PATH=""
 TEMP_PATH=""
+TEMP_INCORRECT_PATH=""
 ```

-Write the path to the german-to-english file for FILE_PATH and write the path to the /tmp/ directories in the second one.
+Write the path to the german-to-english file for FILE_PATH and write the path to the /tmp/ directories in the last two.
 If you don't have a temp directory, just pick any directory that you rarely look at.
-I left the ones I use as an example.
-The error messages you'll get if you don't read this should also help because I bet your username is not fernandozegada.
+I left the ones I use as an example (which will work on macos and also linux I believe).
+The error messages you'll get if you didn't read this and ran the program should also help because you I bet your username is not yourusername or fernandozegada (depends on whether I remembered to change that).

 ## STEP 5
 Check out the original quiz in the BSD games created around the 70s.
 I don't know by who but I like them whoever they are.